Onset of flow in a confined colloidal glass under an imposed shear stress

 Similar to experimental creep measurements, we study the response of the glass by monitoring the strain experienced at the top wall $\gamma_{\mathrm w}(t)$.
-This is done by recording, for each of the $m$ samples, the velocity of the wall $v_{\mathrm w}(t)$ as a function of time, and then the average effective strain at the wall is obtained: $\gamma_{\mathrm w}(t)=\langle\gamma_{\alpha}(t)\rangle_e$, where $\gamma_{\alpha}(t)=\int_0^t\![v_{w}(t)/w]\mathrm{d}t$ is the wall strain computed for $\alpha$-th sample and $\langle\rangle_e$ is an average over the ensemble of $m$ trajectories.
+This is done by recording, for each of the $m$ samples, the velocity of the wall $v_{\mathrm w}(t)$ as a function of time, and then the average effective strain at the wall is obtained: $\gamma_{\mathrm w}(t)=\langle\gamma_{\alpha}(t)\rangle_e$, where $\gamma_{\alpha}(t)=\int_0^t\![v_{\rm w}(t)/(L_y-4\,d_s)]\mathrm{d}t$ is the wall strain computed for $\alpha$-th sample and $\langle\rangle_e$ is an average over the ensemble of $m$ trajectories.
 In Fig.~\ref{fig1}(a), we show how $\gamma_{\mathrm w}(t)$ evolves for a wide range of imposed stress $\sigma_0$.
-These curves show several regimes - (i) in all cases, at early times, the strain increases initially and then there is an oscillatory part, corresponding to the regime when the stress builds up inside the confined sample - the oscillations occur due to the interplay of the imposed stress at the wall and the restoring force of the deformed glass; (ii) after this, for large values of $\sigma_0$, one quickly sees an asymptotic linear regime in $\gamma_{\mathrm w}(t)$, which corresponds to a steady flow at a fixed shear-rate; (iii) as $\sigma_0$ is decreased, an intermediate regime in $\gamma_{\mathrm w}(t)$ emerges, which for small enough $\sigma_0$ has a power-law behaviour - for the creep at $\sigma_0=0.80$ (which is below the dynamic yield stress $\sigma_d$), we obtain a power-law exponent of $0.25$.
-For imposed stresses larger than $\sigma_d$, one eventually observes the asymptotic linear regime.
-Now, one can define a time-scale for onset of flow, $\tau_0$, as the time required for the system to reach a strain of $\gamma_{\mathrm w}(\tau_0)=1$; using this definition, we calculate $\tau_0$ for each $\sigma_0$ and plot it in Fig.~\ref{fig1}(b).
-One can see that the timescales increase with decreasing stress and the data can be fitted with the function $A/(\sigma_0-\sigma_s)^{\beta}$, with $\sigma_s=0.0848$ ($\approx \sigma_d$, the estimated dynamical yield stress) and $\beta=2.285$ (which is similar to experimental observations \cite{divoux,thomas}).
+These curves show several regimes - (i) in all cases, at early times, the strain increases initially and then there is an oscillatory part, corresponding to the regime when the stress builds up inside the confined sample - the oscillations occur due to the interplay of the imposed stress at the wall and the restoring force of the deformed glass; (ii) after this, for large values of $\sigma_0$, one quickly sees an asymptotic linear regime in $\gamma_{\mathrm w}(t)$, which corresponds to a steady flow at a fixed shear-rate; (iii) as $\sigma_0$ is decreased, an intermediate regime in $\gamma_{\mathrm w}(t)$ emerges, which for small enough $\sigma_0$ has a power-law behaviour - for the creep at $\sigma_0=0.080$ (i.e.~below the dynamic yield stress $\sigma_d=0.0857$ \cite{hb}), we obtain a power-law exponent of $0.25$.
+We also observe that the underlying process responsible for creep is not dependent on the age of the samples.
+In the inset of Fig.~\ref{fig1}(a), we show the strain data for the different ages ($t_{\mathrm{age}}=10^3$, $10^4$, $10^5$): for all the three different ages, the exponent of the power law remains the same.